 The lemurs know how to stay happy and carefree,

-though the treetops is not always the safest place to be —
+though the treetops are not always the safest place to be —

 Because when a fossa, a nocturnal mongoose comes creeping

-Sadly, this is part of nature, but its a known cause of their demise
+Sadly, this is part of nature, but it is a known cause of their demise

 thus, provoking many lemur lovers to cry out - Why?

-I've written a poem of my favorite lemur, but their are many more lemurs to enjoy.
+I've written a poem about my favorite lemur, but there are many more lemurs to enjoy.
 These endangered nocturnal lemurs live in the dry forests of western Madagascar and rarely leave the forests' trees.
 Little is known of these rare primates.
 I thought I would shed some light on these beautiful creatures.
-It is a myth, though, that Lemurs use these long tails to hang from trees like some primates are able to do.
+It is a myth, though, that Lemurs use their long tails to hang from trees as some primates can do.

 Below I have named and described a few more lemurs: